 Patient files no longer need to be on show when the network can be accessed from a variety of terminals throughout the hospital or care home, and even moved from room-to-room for ease of use.

 With doctors, nurses and care workers having to go back and forth to a central computer station or having to decipher handwritten notes after a shift change, errors are inevitable.
 Those errors could have tragic consequences.
 Medical computer carts allow health workers to enter information at the point of care, without delay.

 All information can then be verified accordingly, to ensure that all data held on the system is accurate.
 This ensures patient safety and protects hospitals and care homes against any potential lawsuits because of errors.

-To learn more about medical carts on wheels that improve efficiency for your medical facility, contact Scott-Clark Medical today at (512) 756-7300.
+To learn more about medical carts on wheels that will improve efficiency at is best for your practice, hospital, clinic or nursing home contact Scott-Clark Medical today at (512) 756-7300.